commontoolsinc/system/DEVELOPMENT.md

 Notes on building and testing `system`.

+This document might get out of date - check github workflow files (`.github/workflows/rust.yaml` et al) for the most up-to-date build that are run as part of the CI process.

 ## Dependencies

 This project uses both Rust and Node.js.
 Both toolchains and dependencies will need to be installed.